philh1962/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab04_Portal_App.md

 # Challenge
 Explore the **Portal Management** app.

 Up to now we have only made minor changes to a template portal, but there are many more capabilities and settings in the Portal Management app that is automatically deployed into your environment when you provision a portal.
-You can access this by click **Settings > View more settings** in the your Portal editor, or by selecting it listed under Apps in the make.powerapps.com screen.
+You can access this by click **Settings > View more settings** in your Portal editor, or by selecting it listed under Apps in the make.powerapps.com screen.